HSLdevcom/digitransit-ui/docs/Configuration.md

 The following list, though it might be incomprehensive, descripes availabe options for this config file.

 * APP_TITLE: Name the location (e.g. city, municipality, state, aso.) to be served.
+* CONFIG: Define the configuration file to be loaded for the Digitransit-ui instance if it should be different from `config.default.js`.
+For instance, if you are about to run a Digitransit instance for the `Oulu` area, you will define `CONFIG=oulu` to get `config.oulu.js`.